jaredlwong/jaredlwong.github.io/recruiting.md

 ## Frequently Asked Questions

-### Resume or Detailed Updated Linkedln Profile?
+### Where can I find your resume?
+Do you have an up to date Linkedln Profile?

 My resume can be found here [jaredlwong.com/resume](https://jaredlwong.com/resume/).

 My [LinkedIn Profile](https://www.linkedin.com/in/jaredlwong/) is also up to date.

 ### How can I contact you?
 Email and phone number?